DrewGilpin/AdvancedCMakeTitanEngineExample/README.md

 ctest --preset linux-test      # run unit tests
 ```

-The built application and required *.pak files will appear in `out/build/<preset>/Bin`.
+Both a client and server executable are produced.
+Their binaries and the required *.pak files will appear in
+`out/build/<preset>/apps/client/Bin` and `out/build/<preset>/apps/server/Bin`.

+## Running

+1. Launch the server executable from its `Bin` directory.
+2. Then run the client executable which connects to the server on `127.0.0.1:12345`.
+   The client will send a single test packet and both apps will display simple metrics.

 NB The engine headers and binaries here are subject to Esenthel / Titan Engine's license:
 ### License